 Networking is a great way to make new business contacts (and to put on weight).
 Often run as breakfast, lunch or social events, it is an opportunity to get to know other local business people and if handled correctly, may ultimately lead to more custom.
 There will be many formal and informal networks near you.
-Your local Chamber of Commerce may be a good starting point but there are also plenty of national and local networks and it is a good idea to try a few to see which suit you best before committing to a joining fee.
+The Spelthoprne Business Forum may be a good starting point but there are also plenty of national and local networks and it is a good idea to try a few to see which suit you best before committing to a joining fee.